falexwolf/falexwolf.me/_posts/2023-02-20-co2-removal-flying.md

 Paul Graham [tweeted last week](https://twitter.com/paulg/status/1624566028285145091): "Charm Industrial now lets you buy CO2 removal direct through an online form.
 You can take a flight, and after landing, pay to have the CO2 taken back out of the atmosphere."

-The topic matters to me [1], so I researched material that would provide guidance on which initiatives I should trust.
+The topic matters to me, so I researched material that would provide guidance on which initiatives I should trust.

 In summary: In the past two years, reliable, auditable CO2 removal got scaled to thousands of tons per year.
 Since [late 2022](https://web.archive.org/web/20221001000000*/https://climeworks.com/actnow), individuals can buy it through [ClimeWorks](https://climeworks.com/actnow) and [Charm Industrial](https://charmindustrial.com/buy) (and potentially others).